Sand, sunshine, surfing, and scholarships in Florida attract many college students to America’s third most populous state.

 Deadline: January 28th

-As the NBA’s 10th most valuable franchise, the Miami HEAT gives back to the Florida community by hosting an scholarship program valued at $25,000 total.
-Annually, five graduating high school seniors from Miami-Dade, Broward, Monroe, and Palm Beach counties are selected for $5,000 in college assistance.
-Recipients must be U.S. citizens or permanent residents, attain an unweighted GPA of 3.2 or better, and demonstrate financial need.
-The Alec Kessler Student-Athlete Scholarship requires varsity sport participation too.
+The Miami HEAT is the NBA’s 10th most valuable franchise.
+It gives back to the Florida community by hosting a scholarship program valued at $25,000 total.
+Annually, five graduating high school seniors are selected for $5,000 in college assistance.
+Eligible counties are Miami-Dade, Broward, Monroe, and Palm Beach.
+Applicants must be U.S. citizens or permanent residents.
+They must be Florida high school graduates.
+They must attain an unweighted GPA of 3.2 or better.
+They must also demonstrate financial need.
+The Alec Kessler Student-Athlete Scholarship requires varsity sport participation, as well.

 Contact